-Salmon is a fantastic protein to cook for dinner, but it can be frustrating when you need to defrost the salmon.
-Some people may think defrosting salmon in the microwave is a bad idea.
-However, it’s actually one of the best ways to defrost your fish quickly and safely!
+Frozen Salmon is a fantastic protein to cook for dinner, but it can be frustrating when you need to defrost the salmon within a short time.
+That’s where microwaving may come in handy, however, some people may think defrosting salmon in the microwave is a bad idea.
+But the truth is that it’s actually one of the best ways to defrost your fish quickly and safely!

 Can you defrost salmon in the microwave?